 - Pag-IBIG Hotline: +63 2 724-4244 (open 24/7)

 - Pag-IBIG Fund Facebook page

 - Personal inquiry at the nearest Pag-IBIG branch

 Regardless of what Pag-IBIG contribution verification method you use, you’ll need to provide the following personal information:

 - Name of your past and present employers

-(We think that this verification information should be tightened since this information is easily obtainable; anyone who knows your full name, birth date and past or present employer will be able to call the hotline and make enquiries even if you don’t authorize them to do so.)
+(We think that this verification information should be tightened since this information is easily obtainable; anyone who knows your full name, birth date, and past or present employer will be able to call the hotline and make inquiries even if you don’t authorize them to do so.)